-Jan Kaiser,^{1,†} Chenran Xu,^{2,‡} Annika Eichler,^{1,3} and Andrea Santamaria Garcia2
+Jan Kaiser^(D),^{1,} Chenran Xu^(D),^{2,†} Annika Eichler^(D),^{1,3} and Andrea Santamaria Garcia^(D)2

-1Deutsches Elektronen-Synchrotron DESY, Germany

-2Karlsruhe Institute of Technology (KIT), Germany

-3Hamburg University of Technology, 21073 Hamburg, Germany
+1Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany 2Karlsruhe Institute of Technology (KIT), Karlsruhe, Germany 3Hamburg University of Technology, 21073 Hamburg, Germany

-(Dated: 11 January 2024)
+(Received 12 January 2024; accepted 17 April 2024; published 28 May 2024)

 Machine learning has emerged as a powerful solution to the modern challenges in accelerator physics.
-However, the limited availability of beam time, the computational cost of simulations, and the high-dimensionality of optimisation problems pose significant challenges in generating the required data for training state-of-the-art machine learning models.
-In this work, we introduce Cheetah, a PyTorch-based high-speed differentiable linear-beam dynamics code.
-Cheetah enables the fast collection of large data sets by reducing computation times by multiple orders of magnitude and facilitates efficient gradient-based optimisation for accelerator tuning and system identification.
-This positions Cheetah as a user-friendly, readily extensible tool that integrates seamlessly with widely adopted machine learning tools.
-We showcase the utility of Cheetah through five examples, including reinforcement learning training, gradient-based beamline tuning, gradient-based system identification, physics-informed Bayesian optimisation priors, and modular neural network surrogate modelling of space charge effects.
+However, the limited availability of beam time, the computational cost of simulations, and the high dimensionality of optimization problems pose significant challenges in generating the required data for training state-of-the-art machine learning models.
+In this work, we introduce Cheetah, a PyTorch-based high-speed differentiable linear beam dynamics code.
+Cheetah enables the fast collection of large datasets by reducing computation times by multiple orders of magnitude and facilitates efficient gradient-based optimization for accelerator tuning and system identification.
+This positions Cheetah as a user-friendly, readily extensible tool that integrates seamlessly with widely adopted machine learning training, gradient-based beamline tuning, gradient-based system identification, physics-informed Bayesian optimization priors, and modular neural network surrogate modeling of space charge effects.
 The use of such a high-speed differentiable simulation code will simplify the development of machine learning-based methods for particle accelerators and fast-track their integration into everyday operations of accelerator facilities.